nxskok/pasias/docs/16-ordinal-nominal-response.md

 only a little).

-(n) Use your best model to obtain predictions from some suitably chosen combinations of values of the explanatory variables that remain.
+(j) Use your best model to obtain predictions from some suitably chosen combinations of values of the explanatory variables that remain.
 (If you have quantitative explanatory variables left, you could use their first and third quartiles as values to predict